SE-TINF22B6/CookHub/srs.md

 > These references are intended to provide additional context and understanding for the technologies and terminologies used in this document.

 ### 2. Functional requirements
->  This section contains all the software requirements to a level of detail sufficient to enable designers to design a system to satisfy those requirements and testers to test that the system satisfies those requirements.
->  This section is typically organized by feature, but alternative organization methods may also be appropriate, for example, organization by user or organization by subsystem.
+[INFO!]
+This section contains all the software requirements to a level of detail sufficient to enable designers to design a system to satisfy those requirements and testers to test that the system satisfies those requirements.
+This section is typically organized by feature, but alternative organization methods may also be appropriate, for example, organization by user or organization by subsystem.

-> [!NOTE]
+> Our UML diagram:
-> You can insert links to your UML diagrams and user stories, or labels of user stories into this document.
+> To check the userstorys please check the issues tagged with userstorys -> https://github.com/SE-TINF22B6/CookHub/issues

 #### 2.1 Overview
 > A brief description of the functionality of your application.